UPDATED SEPTEMBER 2025

 Cathy Wheatcraft

-Cathy Wheatcraft, 48-years old, was savagely killed by her neighbor's pit bull.
-Cathy had just gone to her mailbox when the dog viciously attacked.
-Neighbor Sheena Truesdale, 31, came to her aid and the pit bull attacked her too.
-Truesdale jumped into a car for protection, but the dog latched onto her arm and began dragging her out.
-When police arrived, the pit bull was actively attacking Truesdale and Cathy was dead.
-An officer dispatched the pit bull by firing three bullets into it.
-The dog's owner, Latisha Young, was away when her pit bull escaped her home by jumping out of a window 10 or 11 feet from the ground.
-At some point later, the pit bull began its rampage attack.
-A few months earlier, Young's pit bull named "Patch" had been declared a nuisance for escaping its property and attacking, ironically, Truesdale's dog.
-After nearly having her arm ripped off by Patch, Truesdale told the media it "was a good dog" and that she had no idea why the pit bull "suddenly snapped."
+Cathy Wheatcraft, 48-years old, was killed by her neighbor's pit bull.
+The attack occurred just before 7:00 pm in the 200 block of Clark Road as the woman was checking her mail, Davie County Sheriff A.C.
+Stokes said.
+A neighbor, Sheena Truesdale, came to her aid and the pit bull attacked her too.
+She jumped into a car, but the dog latched onto her arm and began dragging her out.
+When a Cooleemee police officer arrived, the pit bull was actively attacking Truesdale and Cathy was dead.
+The officer fired three bullets into the dog, killing it.
+The dog's owner, Latisha Young, was away when her pit bull jumped out a window of her mobile home about 10 feet from the ground.
+At some point later, the canine began its rampage attack.
+A few months earlier, Young's pit bull, "Patch" had been declared a nuisance for escaping its property and attacking, ironically, Truesdale's dog.
+After nearly having her arm ripped off by Patch, Truesdale told the media, it "was a good dog" and she had no idea why the dog "suddenly snapped."
 Truesdale also owns three pit bulls. [source citations]

 Date of death: August 24, 2015 Chained: No